Sydney-Informatics-Hub/hello-nextflow/docs/part2/03_quant.md

-# 2.3 Multiple inputs
+# 2.3 Multiple inputs into a single process

 !!! note "Learning objectives"

-    1. Implement a process with multiple inputs.
+    1. Implement a process with multiple input channels.
     3. Implement chained Nextflow processes with channels.
     4. Understand the components of a process such as `input`, `output`, `script`, `directive`, and the `workflow` scope.